Tuesday, October 28, 2014

 Every paradox, each ambiguity

-That wounds the poet’s soul in me.
+That wounds the poet’s

 Meter mitigates the endless quest,